Planetary Health: Key Projects

 Preparing for the next Zika

 Why have viruses like Ebola, Nipah, or Covid-19 been able to make the jump from bats to humans?
-With a global network of research partnerships, we’re characterizing the within-host environment of 100+ bat species.
-The multi-omic data we’re gathering are providing new insights into how bats’ unique immune adaptations have emerged, and how they’ll face new pressures like extreme heat.
+With a global network of research partnerships, we’ve characterizing the within-host environment of 100+ bat species.
+The multi-omic data we gathered are providing new insights into how bats’ unique immune adaptations have emerged, and how they’ll face new pressures like extreme heat.

 Mosquito-borne viruses are a perpetually-neglected pandemic threat.
-We’re making it easier to share experimental data on vector competence, and using laboratory-in-the-loop computational models to understand how arboviruses become established in wildlife, and anticipate where climate change, deforestation, or global transit and trade could seed the next arbovirus epidemic.
+We worked on making it easier to share experimental data on vector competence, and using laboratory-in-the-loop computational models to understand how arboviruses become established in wildlife, and anticipate where climate change, deforestation, or global transit and trade could seed the next arbovirus epidemic.

 Predictive tech for the real world